singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 ## Vector in Machine Learning

-> A vector represents one of the data points of the whole dataset.
+> A vector represents one of the data points in the whole dataset.

 For example, let's say you are working with a YouTube video creator who makes unboxing videos of different phones and other electronic stuff.